 T-DAB helped CJC structure the software development process into two-week sprints and the tools for configuration management were built in a central location to reduce the support overhead.
 MosaicOA uses a continuous integration server with automated testing that allows not only automated regression tests for releases, but also automated stress tests to help define specific use-case versions of the offering.

-CJC now have enhanced data competency with The Data Analysis Bureau as a partner, enabling them to push the boundaries of data innovation.
+CJC now have enhanced data competency with T-DAB.AI as a partner, enabling them to push the boundaries of data innovation.
 Indeed, as users of mosaicOA themselves (see Global Head of Product Management, Steve Moreton’s post here), the enhanced tooling was used on their own environment to find a 40% capacity reduction.